bf31415/moloch-kibana-examples/README.md

 #### What is kibana?

 Kibana is the web UI to the "ELK" stack.
 As such, kibana can natively access data in elastic.
 Further, kibana has a number of predefined visualization types (line graphs, heatmaps, etc.) which can easily be created to visualize the data in moloch.

+While we don't talk about it here, kibana touts to have a ML capability.
+As time and interest permits, we may dig further into how kibana could be used to apply ML to moloch elastic data.

 The picture below shows, in a simple form, session information based on the session's lastpacket timestamp.